 Here's the thing.

-When we look at uh the reality of news in this country, when we look at the reality of what's happened over the past year in politics, year in uh leadership, I guess you could call it, in Washington, D.C., what you're seeing is not reality.
+When we look at the reality of news in this country, when we look at the reality of what's happened over the past year in politics, year in leadership, I guess you could call it, in Washington, D.C., what you're seeing is not reality.

-It it is not reality.
+It is not reality.

 You are not seeing clear pictures of actually what's happening.